confluentinc/librdkafka/INTRODUCTION.md

 to provide correctness from the lessons learned in the Java client and provide stricter and less complex error handling.

-Note: At the time of this writing KIP-360 has not been accepted.

 The follow sections describe librdkafka's handling of the Idempotent Producer specific errors that may be returned by the broker.